 • In spring, the respiratory rate is on average one third higher than in autumn.

-• By the end of life, a person remembers an average of 150 trillion bits of information.
+• By the end of life, a person remembers on average 150 trillion bits of information.

-• 80% of the heat of the human body leaves the head.
+• 80% of the human body's heat leaves the head.

 • When you blush, your stomach turns red too.

-• The feeling of thirst appears when the loss of water is equal to one percent of body weight.
-A loss of more than 5% can lead to fainting, and more than 10% can lead to death from withering.
+• Thirst occurs when water loss equals one percent of body weight.
+A loss of more than 5% can lead to fainting, and more than 10% can lead to death from desiccation.

-• At least 700 enzymes work in the human body.
+• There are at least 700 enzymes working in the human body.

 • On average, a 4-year-old child asks 450 questions a day.